Welcome to the Keywords Collaboratory

 The site also includes "Keywords: An Introduction," the list of works cited by all the essays, information about the contributors, and a note on classroom use that includes ideas for instructors on how to use this Collaboratory.
 Any page in the site can be printed or saved as a pdf, and a single click provides a citation to that page that can be pasted into a bibliography.
 Check it out now!!!

 In Keywords: A Vocabulary of Culture and Society (1976/1983), Raymond Williams described keywords as important elements in a living vocabulary.
 Both Keywords for American Cultural Studies and this website follow Williams's lead.
 Keywords invite research and reflection because debates about culture and society can be enhanced by an increased understanding of the multiple genealogies of their structuring terms and the diverse conflicts and disagreements embedded in differing uses of those terms.

 To facilitate keyword projects among classes and working groups, the collaboratory uses MediaWiki, the same technology as Wikipedia.
 The technology seemed advantageous to us because, by its design, it enables us to host spaces for the sustained development of new keywords projects, while also inviting public commentary on those projects as they evolve.

 New to the Keywords Collaboratory website?

-- Browse through the active collaboratories listed in the left navigation, and scroll through past collaboratories.
+- Browse through the active collaboratories listed in the left navigation, or scroll through past collaboratories.

 - If you are an instructor of a class or an organizer of a working group that might find a collaboratory useful : Look at the assignments and syllabi some instructors have developed to integrate Keywords for American Cultural Studies in the classroom.
 Or, consider what keyword or keywords you’d like to propose for your class or working group and contact us to set up a keyword collaboratory.